greenermoose/meteor-active-route-basic/README.md

 ## Notes

-* SHOULD be backwards-compatible with `zimme:iron-router-active@1.0.4`
+* No promises about backwards compatibility.
 * `ActiveRoute.config` is an alias for `ActiveRoute.configure`
 * `className` is an alias for `class` in template helpers
 * This package supports javascript's `RegExp`, [here][Regexp]'s some good info